ilayna/Single-GPU-passthrough-amd-nvidia/README.md

       Now all you need to do is `` Sudo sytemctl restart libvirtd ``

-Step 4: If you did everything right you can try running the vm (make sure it's named win10 otherwise make sure the folder win10 in /etc/libvirt/hooks/qemu.d is named accordingly) nvidia users might also want to go to the url mentions at step 1 and follow the rest.
+### Step 4: If you did everything right you can try running the vm (make sure it's named win10 otherwise make sure the folder win10 in /etc/libvirt/hooks/qemu.d is named accordingly) nvidia users might also want to go to the url mentions at step 1 and follow the rest.

-if you have any problems you can mention me in your reddit post at r/VFIO with u/wabulu.
+If you have any problems should join my discord server for faster response (top left) *or* you can mention me in your reddit post at r/VFIO with u/wabulu.

 CREDITS:
         https://gitlab.com/risingprismtv